 - N*Sync.
 Millennials only know Justin, but we knew him when he was.

 - Austin Powers was the most scandalous movie ever

 Please feel free to send me your list to add to this.
 Let’s talk & define TLG together.

 Timing is everything.
 In 2014, I coined the term The Last Generation and did nothing with it for almost three years.
 I started a “blog” called Etho-Z and wrote two or three articles, then gave up.
 It just wasn’t my time.
 It just wasn’t THIS time.
 I don’t recommend reading into the past, but for the record, here is the written word exactly from 2014.
 Shit was brewing for years.
 If anything this shows that when you have something in your gut, when you feel that light, you’ve got to push toward it and be true to you, otherwise someone else is always in line.
 You have to be ready though and be awake.
 I was the first to write about Generation Z and the first to write about The Last Generation.
 Since 2014, other people started to write and talk about it, but I was first and that doesn’t matter because I wasn’t doing.
 You are what you do!
 I’m finally doing.
 Feel free to take a gander into my 2014 Archives by clicking on the hole below, or just move on with your life. 😉

 What’s next for TLG Editorial?

 Content.
-After years acting as a secret weapon and creating content and branded identities for other people, Mel Blanchard is manifesting her own.
-Content, is everything.
+After years acting as a secret weapon brand builder for other people, Mel-a-n-i-e is manifesting her own.
+Story and experience is everything.
 Being offbeat and believing nothing is impossible is the type of team TLG wants to build.
-TLG will be hiring editors, innovators, and big thinkers.
+TLG will be hiring light seekers.
 Pitch TLG anything.